Mechanism Of Action

 Susceptibility Testing Techniques

-Dilution Techniques: Quantitative methods can be used to determine the minimum inhibitory concentration (MIC) of retapamulin that will inhibit the growth of the bacteria being tested.
+Dilution Techniques: Quantitative methods can be used to determine the MIC of retapamulin that will inhibit the growth of the bacteria being tested.
 The MIC provides an estimate of the susceptibility of bacteria to retapamulin.
-The MIC should be determined using a standardized procedure.1,2 Standardized procedures are based on a dilution method (broth or agar) or equivalent with standardized inoculum concentrations and standardized concentrations of retapamulin powder.
+The MIC should be determined using a standardized procedure.1,2 Standardized procedures are based on a dilution method (broth or agar) or equivalent with standardized inoculums concentrations and standardized concentrations of retapamulin powder.

 Susceptibility Test Interpretive Criteria: In vitro susceptibility test interpretive criteria for retapamulin have not been determined for this topical antimicrobial.
 The relation of the in vitro MIC and/or disk diffusion susceptibility test results to clinical efficacy of retapamulin against the bacteria tested should be monitored.